RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2025-02-07-newsletter.md

 Welcome to the February 2025 newsletter for the research software community at The University of Sheffield, featuring news, opportunities, events and training for you.

+### University of Sheffield Research Software Survey

+Software is increasingly a vital part of research.
+Both the Research Software Engineering (RSE) and Research IT teams provide services at the university to support researchers in using and developing software.
+We are investigating how to improve our combined service offerings.

+The first step is to understand how software is being used by researchers, and their understanding of available technologies via **a short (e.g. 5 minute) survey**.
+We want to hear from everyone, not just those who use our existing services regularly!
+Everyone who completes the survey will have the option to take part in a **prize draw for one of three £50 Amazon vouchers**.

+Please complete the survey before the 1/3/2025: [https://rse.shef.ac.uk/survey](https://rse.shef.ac.uk/survey)

 ### Events

 #### Upcoming Local Events